Henduww/EasedDiscordTheme/README.md

 # EasedDiscordTheme
 Builds on the dark theme of Discord.
-Gives Discord a discreet color change and calming background for the chat.
+Gives Discord a color change and calming background for the chat, while staying true to Discord's original feel.
 (Background image and color can be changed.)

 ## Created for BetterDiscord
 This theme requires Better Discord to function, as "vanilla" Discord does not currently support custom themes.